The Damage to Jewish-Americans - November 10th, Hour 2

 Are you a Zionist?

-And these two wonderful ladies flanked me on either side, and she said, We're all Jews.
+And these two wonderful ladies flanked me on either side and she said, we're all Jews.

-So they stampered away.
+So they scampered away.

-And I turned to the two women and I said, Are you Jewish?
+And I turned to the two women and I said, are you Jewish?

-And they both said, No, we're evangelical Christians, but today we're all Jews.
+And they both said, no, we're evangelical Christians, but today we're all Jews.

-And that's my message to everybody is that if you are people of goodwill, it doesn't matter what religion or whatever.
+And that's my message to everybody is that if you are people of goodwill, it doesn't matter what religion or whatever, this is a fight, as you've said so often, for good and for evil.

 Don't let the Democrat Party and their evil ideologies take over.

-Don't let them make this a referendum on abortion and things like that, because we just had children beheaded.
+Don't let them make this a referendum on abortion and things like that because we just had children beheaded.

 And as Reagan said, it's the people who talk about abortion are people who are already living.

-We value life, and right now we have hostages that aren't just Israelis and Jews that are all Americans too being held, and we have a feckless commander-in-chief.
+And right now we have hostages that aren't just Israelis and Jews that are all Americans too being held.

 We need people like you, like President Trump.